Termite and Timber pest challenges on the NSW Coastline

 The region is home to dense forests and bushland, providing a natural habitat for termites and carpenter ants.

-Eucalyptus trees contain high amounts of cellulose, attracting native termite species like Coptotermes acinaciformis.
+Eucalyptus trees contain high amounts of cellulose, which attracts native termite species, such as Coptotermes acinaciformis.

 Carpenter ants nest in dead tree stumps, which are common in rural and suburban areas.